 It should be noted, however, that none of the protocols tested allowed the generation of an accurate image of the relative proportions of the five input phages of the two synthetic communities.
 This should be kept in mind when applying ecological metrics such as diversity and richness to viral metagenomics data.
 Compared to bacterial metagenomics, ecological analysis based on viral metagenomics is still in its infancy.

 The T7pol pretreatment adds only a marginal cost (~1 euro per sample) to the library preparations compared to a Genomiphi MDA pretreatment (20 euros per sample).
-Moreover, it can be applied to samples planned for any kind of downstream library preparation kit for low DNA amounts, such as the Nextera or TruSeq DNA nano kits from Illumina, making it independent of the 25% more expensive xGen kit, which was used here for comparison purposes.
+Moreover, it should be possible to apply it to samples planned for any kind of downstream library preparation kit for low DNA amounts, such as the Nextera or TruSeq DNA nano kits from Illumina, making it independent of the 25% more expensive xGen kit, which was used here for comparison purposes.
+Further analyses are needed to explore this possibility.